info-beamer/package-mjpeg-viewer/README.md

 for a few seconds, the text instead reads **Last updated ..s ago**. info-beamer will automatically try to reconnect to cameras after a few seconds.

+## Privacy

+An info-beamer device will not permanently store the retrieved images, although retrieved images are temporarily stored in the filesystem.
+The info-beamer operating system is configured so it doesn't immediately persist written data and retrieved images are constantly overwritten by newer versions.
+This usually means that retrieved images are not persisted at all and only kept in the filesystem cache.

+The captured images are visible in the device detail page in the device live view.
+The captured screen output isn't stored by info-beamer hosted.

 ## Automation

 info-beamer hosted has a [powerful API](https://info-beamer.com/doc/api).
 It